-You do have to make some tradeoffs, even for the very best prepaid phone plans, and that usually means skipping out on some of the perks and benefits the Big Four carriers include with their high-priced plans.
-Forget about free subscriptions to streaming services or using your monthly data allotment when you travel overseas.
-At most, you’re likely to get some hotspot data (though a few discount carriers dangle a handful of extras).
+We mentioned some tradeoffs with even the best prepaid phone plans, which don't offer the same perks that come with more expensive plans from the big carriers.
+Forget about free subscriptions to streaming services included in your plan or using your monthly data allotment when you travel overseas.
+At most, you’re likely to get some hotspot data.
 And you’re also subject to slower speeds if the network your prepaid carrier uses is clogged with traffic.
 If you've need multiple lines, you may want to look elsewhere for the best family cell phone plan, as only a few of the options below offer discounts on extra lines.

 The best prepaid phone plans for your smartphone